nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my3.md

 VS Code tip: you can right click after all the files list in the root of the project, select “New File…”, then paste that whole string including / in the root of the project VS Code will auto-create all folders, pretty handy

-We get the project object as a prop, and we print the project name in a <li> tag:
+We get the project object as a prop, and we print the project name in a &lt;li> tag:

 ```